-We endorse the principles set out in "A Better Life in Rural Areas" report from the Cork 2.0 European Conference on Rural Development in September 2016, the Cork 2.0 Declaration, the European Parliament Resolution from 3rd of October 2018 on the needs of rural, mountainous and remote areas, the Policy Note 3.0 - A Framework for Rural Development from OECD, Committee of Regions report on integrated rural development, the Smart European Rural Agenda initiative and the creation of the Smart Villages for Rural Communities Intergroup.
-We endorse and appreciate the messages from these documents on improving the public awareness about rural needs, recognising the rural identity, increasing the attractiveness of rural areas, better coordinated EU-policies and integrative, participative and partnership approaches with local communities.
-We demand improved cooperation between all stakeholders to act on these objectives.
+We endorse the principles set out in "A Better Life in Rural Areas" report from the Cork 2.0 European Conference on Rural Development in September 2016, the Cork 2.0 Declaration, the European Parliament Resolution from 3rd of October 2018 on the needs of rural, mountainous and remote areas, the Policy Note 3.0 - A Framework for Rural Development from OECD, Committee of Regions report on integrated rural development, the Smart European Rural Agenda initiative and the creation of the "RUMRA and Smart Villages" Intergroup.
+We endorse and appreciate the messages on improving the public awareness about rural needs, recognising the rural identity, increasing the attractiveness of rural areas, better coordinated EU-policies and integrative, participative and partnership approaches with villages and local communities.